temporal-sa/temporal-order-management-demo/README.md

 ## Human in the Loop Signal
-![Human in the Loop SIgnal](ui/static/human-in-loop-signal.png) This scenario does Happy Path and in addition adds human in the loop.
+![Human in the Loop SIgnal](ui/static/human-in-loop-signal.png)

+This scenario follows Happy Path and in addition adds human in the loop.
 During the order processing you are asked to update the order with a new address.
 The address you provide is sent and updated in the workflow using a signal.
 The signal is fire and forget with no validation.
 You have 30 seconds to submit an updated address otherwise the workflow will timeout.
 The timeout is done using an asynchronous timer.
 This scenario also shows how to use Go coroutines with Temporal as both the timer and the signal are coroutines.

 ![Signal](ui/static/signal.png)

 ## Human in the Loop Update
-![Human in the Loop Update](ui/static/human-in-loop-update.png) This scenario does Happy Path and in addition adds human in the loop.
+![Human in the Loop Update](ui/static/human-in-loop-update.png)

+This scenario follows Happy Path and in addition adds human in the loop.
 During the order processing you are asked to update the order with a new address.
 The address you provide is sent and updated in the workflow using a update.
 The update allows for validation and if you send an address that doesn't start with a number validation will fail and an error is shown.
 You have 30 seconds to submit an updated address otherwise the workflow will timeout.
 The timeout is done using an asynchronous timer.
 This scenario also shows how to use Go coroutines with Temporal as both the timer and the update are coroutines.

 ![Update Failed](ui/static/update-failed-validation.png)